 GROUNDHOG TALES – STORYTELLING WITH JIM MAY

 Jim May is waiting for the groundhog.
 How about you?
-Come hear Jim’s stories celebrating the ground hogs arrival at Home State Bank on Saturday, February 4th at 10 am.
+Come hear Jim’s stories celebrating the ground hogs arrival at Stage Left Cafe on Monday, January 31st at 7 pm.

 Jim May is an Emmy Award-winning storyteller and writer.
 His collection of stories, THE FARM ON NIPPERSINK CREEK, won a best book award from the Public Librarian Association.
 He is cofounder of the Illinois Storytelling Festival and for 20 years it’s artistic director.
 He was inducted into the National Storytelling “Circle of Excellence” (Hall Of Fame) in the year 2000.